RareshAndMikey/Lee/README.md

 ### Credits
 This project is based on Michael Whiting's (a friend at school) `lolo.vbs`.
 The difference is that while his code is long (every key was typed manually), mine takes advantage of `for` loops.
 And his original version opened up Chrome and looked up the song on YouTube.

+### Future of this repo
+This program will not be updated as often as my other projects.
+It will have a port to OS X and UNIX sometime in the future, but it will take time as I have to figure out how to call AppleScript and POSIX from C# as well as the UI toolkits.